Jan Dunlop – Countryside Ranger Manager

 Emily Wilkins – Ranger for the Ross of Mull, Staffa, Burg and Iona

-I’m no stranger to Mull and Iona, having spent the previous 3 years living and working for the Iona Community at their outdoor centre down at Camas, taking visiting young people on camping trips and walks in the local area.
-Prior to this I worked two seasons for the National Trust for Scotland with the Ben Lomond Ranger Service; led children’s environmental activities at Kilmartin House Museum in Mid Argyll; and I’ve also spent a couple of years working full time with schools on the education team of a rural nature reserve and demonstration farm.
+Living and working at the Iona Community’s Camas outdoor centre was what first brought me to Mull, taking visiting young people on camping trips and walks in the local area and helping them to think about life in a sustainable and holistic way.
+Prior to this I worked two seasons with the NTS Ben Lomond Ranger Service; led children’s environmental activities at Kilmartin Museum in Mid Argyll; and I also spent a couple of years working full time with schools on the education team of a rural nature reserve and demonstration farm.